pyeventsourcing/eventsourcing/docs/topics/introduction.rst

 model object types.
 Recorders supporting different databases can be easily substituted and configured with environment variables.

-*Application-level encryption* — encrypts and decrypts events inside the application.
+*Application-level encryption and compression* — encrypts and decrypts events inside the application.
 This means data will be encrypted in transit across a network ("on the wire") and at disk level including backups ("at rest"), which is a legal requirement in some jurisdictions when dealing with personally identifiable information (PII) for example the EU's GDPR.
+Compression reduces the size of stored domain events and snapshots, usually by around 25% to 50% of the original size.
+Compression reduces the size of data in the database and decreases transit time across a network.

-*Snapshotting* — reduces aggregate access-time for aggregates with many domain events.
+*Snapshotting* — reduces access-time for aggregates with many domain events.

+*Versioning* - allows domain model changes to be introduced after an application has been deployed.
+Both domain events and aggregate classes can be versioned.
+The recorded state of an older version can be upcast to be compatible with a new version.
+Stored events and snapshots are upcast from older versions to new versions before the event or aggregate object is reconstructed.

 *Optimistic concurrency control* — ensures a distributed or horizontally scaled application doesn't become inconsistent due to concurrent method execution.
 Leverages optimistic concurrency controls in adapted database management systems.

-*Compression* - reduces the size of stored domain events and snapshots, usually by around 25% to 50% of the original size.
-Compression reduces the size of data in the database and decreases transit time across a network.

 *Notifications and projections* — reliable propagation of application events with pull-based notifications allows the application state to be